kannankvs/md2/Command-Reference.md

 **show mgmt-vrf**

-This command displays the status of management VRF on whether it is enabled or disabled.
-It also displays the details about the the links (eth0, mgmt, lo-m) that are part of management VRF.
-The management interface "eth0" will show the "master" as "mgmt" as given in the below example.
+This command displays whether the management VRF is enabled or disabled.
+It also displays the details about the the links (eth0, mgmt, lo-m) that are related to management VRF.

 - Usage:
   ```